wdi-sg/table-flip/README.md

 In the first version the word to guess is the hard-coded word "cat".
 You should simply make this an array of letters: `var secretWord = ['c','a','t'];`

 Each time the user guesses wrong, another character of the table flip is added to the running total.

+Use these characters: `(╯ರ ~ ರ）╯︵ ┻━┻` - you can paste them directly into your code.
+Just like the secret word, make this word into an array of characters as well.

 Here is a sugessted function template: